juliia2/udash/fronted/README.md

+# Welcome!
 NAME HERE is an application designed to simplify student life.
 It provides a one page over look of the courses you have taken, are currently taking, and need to.
-NAME HERE was created with Python and React.
+NAME HERE was created with Python and React for the uOttaHack 8!

-# React + Vite
+## React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.